 Email: JBell7@buffalo.edu

-Dr. Bell grew up in Rochester, New York, and received his undergraduate degree in Neuroscience & Behavior with high honors from Wesleyan University.
+Dr. Bell grew up in Rochester, N.Y., and received his undergraduate degree in Neuroscience & Behavior with high honors from Wesleyan University.
 He went on to pursue his medical degree at the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University.
 During medical school, Dr. Bell completed a year-long research thesis in machine learning and image segmentation at the Cleveland Clinic Cole Eye Institute.
 Dr. Bell is excited to return to western New York to continue his ophthalmology training in Buffalo.
 Outside of medicine, Dr. Bell enjoys playing soccer, cooking and jamming on bass guitar.

 Medical School: Pennsylvania State University College of Medicine